Office Closed - Urgent Telephone : 01233 331111

 Purchasing Biodiversity Units or Statutory Credits

-Development projects are now required to deliver a minimum 10% BNG.
-Wherever possible this should be met through improvements to habitats either on-site and/or off-site (on land in their ownership).
+Qualifying developments are now required to deliver a minimum 10% biodiversity net gain.
+Wherever possible this should be met through on-site habitat enhancements and/or creation.

-Where this is not possible and can be demonstrated through the application of the biodiversity gain hierarchy, developers can choose to either buy biodiversity units from a registered private supplier, or statutory biodiversity credits from the Government.
+Where this is not possible and can be demonstrated through the application of the biodiversity gain hierarchy, developers can choose to either meet their requirements off-site on land that they own elsewhere or purchase biodiversity units from a registered habitat bank.
+If neither of these are options are available, or the required number of biodiversity units is 0.25 or less, then statutory credits can be bought from the Government with the prior approval of the Council.

 Evidence that the correct number of units or credits have been purchased to meet the BNG requirement must be submitted as part of the Biodiversity Gain Plan to discharge the statutory condition.